13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 - Stable platform despite tall stack construction

-- Improved toebox offers extra space
+- Improved toe box offers extra space

 - Flexible knit tongue prevents pressure points

-- Superior grip performs well on wet surfaces
+- Superior grip on wet surfaces

 Cons: